 3. Your teaching BFF has your back.

 When you’re about to leave for school and your kid starts projectile-vomiting, you know that after just one text, your teaching BFF will email the principal, make copies of your lesson, and help the substitute get situated.
 Why?
 Because you’d do the same in a heartbeat.

-When an administrator shows a slide in his PowerPoint that says, “THIS IS ABOUT COMPLIANCE NOT CREATIVITY,” you turn your head and slow blink, your BFF flares her nostrils, and both of you know that nothing else needs to be said.
+When an administrator shows a slide in their PowerPoint that says, “THIS IS ABOUT COMPLIANCE, NOT CREATIVITY,” you turn your head and slow blink, your BFF flares her nostrils, and both of you know that nothing else needs to be said.

 Entering grades, cutting up sentence strips, sorting your file cabinet … somehow these tasks are 90 percent easier and more fun together.
 It’s like parallel play, but for grown-ups.

-8. You get together in the summer because two months apart is too long.
+10. You always get together in the summer because two months apart is too long.

 And when you do meet up, you marvel at how well rested you both look.

 11. You keep each other informed about important things.